digital-futures-academy/airport-challenge/MYREADME.md

 ### Tests For User Story 5
 10. If the plane is not in `airportPlanes` then it cannot takeoff. |DONE|
 11. If the plane is already in `airportPlanes` then it cannot land. |DONE|

+# NOTES/LEARNINGS
+- Some edge cases are incorporated into the tests above but there maybe should have been more considered.
+- noTakeOff() and noLanding() includes defined variables to make the test pass but this may not be the best way of doing this.